 Indicator (d).
-BCF as stated in Indicator (a) completes criminal background checks on all Wellpath employees and any approved volunteers.
+DCF as stated in Indicator (a) completes criminal background checks on all Wellpath employees and any approved volunteers.
 Wellpath is a national correctional health service provider who is well aware of the requirement of PREA and prohibitions in hiring anyone with sexual abuse allegations in their history.
 Contracted staff and Volunteers spoken with were aware they are subjected to criminal records checks and that they are required to acknowledge that they have not engaged in prior sexual misconduct.
+As noted in indicator (b) Wellpath PREA policy has statements consistent with Maine DOC policy and the federal requirement described in this standard.

 Indicator (e).
-BCF provided the Auditor with information about 9 random employees who were employed for over 5 years who had criminal background checks completed in the last 5 years.
-The random sample was confirmed through a review of files onsite.
-The Auditor reviewed 26 files of staff contractors and volunteers between MSP and BCF for consistency of practice.
+DCF provided the Auditor with information on all employees who were employed for over 5 years who had criminal background checks completed in the last 5 years.
+All employees were run at the point they were hired or transferred to DCF when it opened.
+The Auditor reviewed all DCF files of staff contractors and for consistency of practice.
 The HR staff described the process she has in place to track individuals who are coming up for their 5-year reviews.

 Indicator (f).
 The requirements of this indicator are covered in policy 3.05 Code of Conduct (page 5), including in the policy is a continues responsibility to self-report any misconduct.
-As noted in Indicator (a) all MSP employees are asked to complete the PREA Employee Questionnaire.
+As noted in Indicator (a) all DOC employees are asked to complete the PREA Employee Questionnaire.
 This document asks all prospective employees about the required element in the aforementioned indicator.
 The Auditor did find an individual hired prior to PREA who did not have a signed form in the file.
 The facility initiated a search of files to ensure all current employees have signed documentation confirming they had not engaged in the behaviors described in indicator (a).
 The Policy addresses the requirements in stating, "The PREA Questionnaire for Applicants/Promotions form (Attachment A), a self-evaluation questionnaire about any previous PREA violations, is required to be completed: a. by all applicants who may have direct contact with adult residents, juvenile residents, or community corrections clients by any employee being considered for promotion who may have direct contact with adult residents, juvenile residents, or community corrections clients; c. and the completed form shall be retained in each employee's personnel file."
 The Auditor recommends that the questions be added to the online application process that future employees can now use when seeking employment.